About this example code

 This example code can be used to estimate (a) the average main (and moderated) effect of digital components (i.e., a mobile-based prompt) on a binary proximal outcome; and (c) the main (and moderated) effects of human-delivered components (e.g., coaching sessions) on a distal outcome using simulated data from a hybrid SMART-MRT in which only non-responders were micro-randomized.
-This code accompanies the following manuscript on preprint server ArXiV: Design of Experiments with Sequential Randomizations on Multiple Timescales: The Hybrid Experimental Design (Nahum-Shani et al. 2023)
+This code accompanies the following manuscript in Behavior Research Methods: Design of Experiments with Sequential Randomizations on Multiple Timescales: The Hybrid Experimental Design (Nahum-Shani et al. 2023)

 How can a behavioral scientist use this code?

 Behavioral intervention scientists can use this code as a starting point for analyzing data from their own hybrid SMART-MRT.